-You’re the first to stand up and speak, and whilst that may sound daunting it does give you the opportunity to run your speech without the backdrop of anything that’s gone before.
-In other words if you were following a drop dead funny speech, then it would be time to get a sweat on, but Father’s of the Bride never have to face that scenario.
+You’re the first to stand up and speak, so your Father of the Bride Speech Opening Lines are key here.
+Whilst that may sound daunting, it does give you the opportunity to run your speech without the backdrop of anything that’s gone before.
+In other words if you were following a drop dead funny speech, then it would be time to get a sweat on, but luckily, Father’s of the Bride have a clean sheet.

-You don’t need to attempt to be a stand up comedian, but you should have something humorous planned for the first introduction paragraph, and that could be based around the venue, where we people have travelled from or a joke directed entirely at yourself.
+Don’t attempt to be a stand up comedian, but you should have something humorous planned for the introduction paragraph.
+This could be based around the venue, where guests have travelled from or a joke directed entirely at yourself.

 The perfect start to your speech should be a relaxed, informal welcome without giving yourself the pressure of making guests laugh from the off.
 Keep your powder dry and settle into the speech.

-The best way is to introduce yourself and make the welcome on behalf of your family.
-Don’t launch straight into the story of your daughter – she is the star of the show but her part in the speech should build throughout to a crescendo and you shouldn’t be hitting them that from the start.
+When considering the Father of the Bride Speech opening lines, the best way is to introduce yourself and welcome guests on behalf of your family.
+Don’t launch straight into the story of your daughter – she is the star of the show, but her part in the speech should built to a crescendo throughout, so keep your powder dry for the moment.

-There has to be a good balance in this speech because 10 minutes centred around your daughter and the amazing woman she’s become, is going to be a bit full on.
+There be a good balance in this speech – 10 minutes centred around your daughter and the amazing woman she’s become, is going to be a bit full on.
 Think about who is there, think about any angles on who’s made a huge effort to be there, and use that to make a start.

-A sure fired way to get your speech off to the worst possible start is to use something you’ve found on the internet.
+A sure fired way to get your speech off to the worst possible start is to use Father of the bride opening lines, that you’ve found on the internet.
 They’re not funny, they’re not original and you’ll have to contend with a collective groan that will spell disaster.

 As soon as you give the guests something to look at other than you, you’ve lost them.
 The whole aim of the game is to keep their attention and if they’ve then got pictures or video to stare at, they won’t be listening to a word you say.
 Avoid.

-There needs to be a balance in all speeches and as odd as it may seem the father of the bride speech is not all about the bride.
+Once you’ve mastered your opening lines, there needs to be a balance in all speeches, and as odd as it may seem the father of the bride speech is not all about the bride.
 Have some light and shade in there.
 Family and friends should also play their parts in your speech.